 Importance of Particle Size

-Particle size of the pigment is a significant determinant of color strength, surface finish, and impacts the delivery method.
-Control of particle size, both the target size and distribution width, and consistency from batch to batch, is important in delivering the required product to the end user.
+The particle size of the pigment is a significant determinant of color strength, surface finish, and impacts the delivery method.
+Control of particle size, both the target size and distribution width, and consistency from batch to batch is important in delivering the required product to the end-user.

 Monitoring incoming raw materials, through milling, and in the final dispersion is critical to providing optimum performance.